 A book that will satisfy your curiosity for sound financial modeling of investment strategies, while simultaneously making you hungry, Wall Street Kitchen has something for everyone.
 Advice on investing along with the double entendre theme analogy of food makes for a humorous read while humbly imprinting common sense principles for achieving success in the stock market.

-This one covers the scope (for beginners).
+This non-fiction blurb example covers the scope (for beginners).
 It covers genre (how-to).
 It covers tone (down-to-earth).
 The author’s bio is at the bottom, below the blurb.

 Cover blurb from The Secret